-The RT8122 is a high efficiency dual-channel synchronous Buck PWM controller with integrated MOSFET drivers and two LDOs.
-The controller features Green Voltage Mode (GVMTM) control, which is specifically designed to improve efficiency at light load condition.
-At light load condition, the RT8122 is pin configurable to automatically operate in diode emulation mode with constant on-time PFM to reduce switching frequency so as to improve conversion efficiency.
-As the load current increases, the RT8122 leaves the diode emulation mode and operates in Continuous Conduction Mode (CCM) with fixed-frequency, 180° out of phase interleaved PWM to reduce input capacitance.
-The RT8122 supports 4.5V to 26V input voltage range and has integrated 5V LDO which powers the integrated 5V MOSFET gate drivers as well as the controller.
-When channel 1 Buck regulator output voltage is set to 5V, the controller supply voltage automatically switches between the Buck regulator output and the integrated 5V LDO.
-The RT8122 supports enable/disable function for each channel and also features external soft-start, adjustable switching frequency and power good indication.
+The RT8127 is a high efficiency Dual-Channel output synchronous Buck PWM controller with integrated MOSFET drivers and two LDOs.
+This part features Green Voltage Mode (GVMTM) control, which is specifically designed to improve efficiency at light load condition.
+At light load condition, the RT8127 is pin configurable to automatically operate in diode emulation mode with constant on-time PFM to reduce switching frequency so as to improve conversion efficiency.
+As the load current increases, the RT8127 leaves the diode emulation mode and operates in Continuous Conduction Mode (CCM) with fixed-frequency, 180° out of phase interleaved PWM to reduce input capacitance.
+The RT8127 supports 4.5V to 26V input voltage range and has integrated 5V LDO which supplies the internal gate drivers as well as the controller.
+When channel 1 Buck regulator output voltage is higher than 5V, the supply voltage will be automatically switched to the Buck regulator output from the integrated 5V LDO.
+The RT8127 supports enable/disable function for each channel and also features external soft-start, adjustable switching frequency and power good indication.
 This device utilizes lossless inductor DCR current sensing for over current protection.
-Other protections include over voltage. under voltage, thermal shutdown and under voltage lockout.
+Other protections include over voltage, under voltage, thermal shutdown and under voltage lockout.

-The RT8122 is available in a WQFN-28L 4x4 package.
+The RT8127 is available in a WQFN-28L 4x4 small footprint package.